-In \Cl\ torque response, $\tau_1 sin (\theta - \theta_1)$ component does not change with applied magnetic field at all measured temperatures (see Supplement Information).
+In \Cl\ torque response, $\tau_{\theta} \mathrm{sin} (\theta - \theta_1)$ component does not change with the applied magnetic field at all measured temperatures (see Appendix).
 We conclude that it fully corresponds to the gravity force, no ferromagnetic component of torque was detected.
-The $\tau_{2\theta} sin(2(\theta - \theta_2))$ component in the torque response of \Cl\ corresponds to the paramagnetic behavior.
+The $\tau_{2\theta} \mathrm{sin}(2(\theta - \theta_2))$ component in the torque response of \Cl\ corresponds to the paramagnetic response.

-Cantilever torque magnetization measurements show the persistence of paramagnetic response when \Cl\ is cooled through the charge order transition at 30~K and below this temperature, but detect an abrupt increase of torque amplitude $\tau_{2\theta}$ at T=30~K, as shown in Fig.~\ref{fig_torque}.
-Torque amplitude $\tau_{2\theta}$ for the rotation in $ab$ plane at 1 T roughly follows the temperature dependence of magnetic susceptibility, with a decrease at about 20~K, and an increase below 15~K. The phase of 2$\theta$ for rotation in $ac$ plane follows this temperature behavior, while the amplitude stays constant on cooling.
-These effects are weak, and are suppressed at 3~T and higher fields.
+Cantilever torque magnetization measurements show the persistence of the paramagnetic response when \Cl\ is cooled through the charge order transition at 30~K and below this temperature, but detect an abrupt increase of torque amplitude $\tau_{2\theta}$ at $T_{CO}=30~K$, as shown in Fig.~\ref{fig_torque}.
+Torque amplitude $\tau_{2\theta}$ for the rotation in the $ab$ plane at 1 T roughly follows the temperature dependence of magnetic susceptibility, with a decrease at about 20~K, and an increase below 15~K. The phase $\theta_2$ for the rotation in the $ac$ plane follows this temperature behavior as well, while the amplitude stays constant on cooling.
+These effects are weak, and are suppressed at 3~T.

-Magnetization was measured by following the torque amplitude dependence on magnetic field $H$ at an angle where the amplitude of torque is maximum, see Fig.~\ref{fig:LowT}.
-At temperatures T=20, 10, 5, 1.9~K for the filed up to $H = 5~T$ torque $\tau$ shows parabolic dependence $\tau \propto H^2$, suggesting a paramagnetic state and absence of magnetic order.
-To probe the low temperature magnetic state we performed cantilever torque magnetometery measurements down to 120 mK and up to 17.5~T (Fig.~\ref{fig:LowT}), which confirmed $\tau \propto H^2$ behavior at this temperature up to the highest measured field.
+Magnetization is probed by measuring the torque amplitude dependence on magnetic field $H$ at an angle where the amplitude of the torque is maximum, see Fig.~\ref{fig:LowT}.
+At temperatures T=20, 10, 5, 1.9~K for the field up to $H = 5~T$ torque $\tau$ shows parabolic dependence $\tau \propto H^2$, suggesting a purely paramagnetic state.
+The $\tau \propto H^2$ behavior of magnetization was confirmed at T=120 mK in magnetic field up to 17.5~T (Fig.~\ref{fig:LowT}).